 Sensors for Marine Ecosystems

-The topic appears appropriate and a good candidate for immediate action.
-The narrative description of the research could provide a more compelling discussion of the need for this research and the benefits that this research can bring to the table.
+This topic appears appropriate and a good candidate for immediate action.
+The narrative description could provide a more compelling discussion of the need for this research and the benefits that it can bring to the table.

 Assessing MOC Variability